kyren/piccolo/README.md

 we have to make sure to regularly return from the `mutate` call to allow garbage collection to take place.

 The VM in `piccolo` is thus written in what is sometimes called "stackless" or "trampoline" style.
 It does not rely on the rust stack for Lua -> Rust and Rust -> Lua nesting, instead callbacks can either have some kind of immediate result (return values, yield values from a coroutine, error), or they can produce a `Sequence`.
-A `Sequence` is a bit like a `Future` in that it is a multi- step operation that the parent `Thread` will drive to completion. `Thread` will repeatedly call `Sequence::poll` until the sequence is complete, and the `Sequence` can yield values and call arbitrary Lua functions while it is being polled.
+A `Sequence` is a bit like a `Future` in that it is a multi-step operation that the parent `Thread` will drive to completion. `Thread` will repeatedly call `Sequence::poll` until the sequence is complete, and the `Sequence` can yield values and call arbitrary Lua functions while it is being polled.